 Information for Veterinarians

-One of the most popular flea and tick adulticides in the world is now available from Novartis Animal Health US, Inc.
+One of the most popular tick and flea adulticides in the world brought to you by Novartis Animal Health US, Inc.

-Fipronil, the active ingredient in Parastar™, is the most successful adulticide in small veterinary medicine due to its broad spectrum of activity, excellent safety profile and its long residual performance.
-The efficacy and safety of the molecule has been well established since its development in the mid-1990s and is still widely used today in Frontline® Plus and Frontline® Top Spot®.* For more detailed information, view the fact sheet.
+Fipronil, the active ingredient in Parastar® for Dogs, is the most successful adulticide in small veterinary medicine due to its broad spectrum of activity, excellent safety profile and its long residual performance.
+The efficacy and safety of the molecule has been well established since its development in the mid-1990s and is still widely used today in Frontline® Plus.* For more detailed information, view the fact sheet.

 Fipronil interacts with gamma aminobutyric acid (GABA)-gated and glutamate-gated chloride channels in the nervous systems of target species.
 It blocks inhibitory nerve transmission in susceptible ectoparasites, leading to hyperexcitability and death.

 Fipronil is an ectoparasiticide that is effective against insects and some members of the order Acarina (e.g., ticks and mites).
-The two ectoparasites most often targeted by pet formulations are fleas and ticks.
+The two ectoparasites most often targeted by pet formulations are ticks and fleas.
 Fipronil is also active against mites that cause sarcoptic mange and chewing lice.

 Fipronil's high lipophilicity and low water solubility play an important role in its residual efficacy.
 Fipronil is much less soluble in water than the active ingredients in competitive products, so it is less likely to be washed off.

-Fipronil can be used on dogs and puppies 8 weeks of age and older (Parastar), and on cats and kittens 8 weeks of age and older (EasySpot).
+Fipronil can be used on dogs and puppies 8 weeks of age and older weighing 4 lbs or more (Parastar for Dogs), and on cats and kittens 8 weeks of age and older weighing 4 lbs or more (EasySpot® for Cats).

 Pet owners should be reminded to